CristinaRacovita/cake-shops/README.md

 # Cake Shops
-For this app I use:
+For this app I used:
-- Builder and Factory Method Design Pattern.
-The first one, I used it to create a statistic of cakes.
-The second one, I used it for creating the username and the password for every employee.
+- Builder and Factory Method Design Patterns.
+The former is used to create a statistics of existing cakes and the latter is used to create different types of accounts.
-- JFreeChart to create statistics of cakes and shops.
+- JFreeChart - to create statistics of cakes and shops
-- Serialisation for loading and saving cakes from every shop.
+- Serialisation - to load and save shop cakes
 # Introduction
-  There are two users : the common employee and the admin.
-The employee can access the cakes of every shops, can create charts, can saves the reports in csv, json and xml format and also can delete, insert and edit a cake from a specific shop.
-The admin can add/delete/edit a common employee.
+  There are two types of users: the shop employee and the admin.
+The admin can add/delete/edit any employees.
+The employee user can:
-  - Every user need to have a username and a password saved in accounts' file.
+    - access information about cakes from all existing shops
-  - For every user a window (view) will appear with their rights.
+    - create charts
-  - IDE: IntelliJ
+    - save the reports in csv, json and xml format
-  - Programming Language: Java
+    - delete, insert and edit a cake from a certain shop

 # Pre-requisites
-  1. This app is independent of the operating system, but it needs Java.
+  1. Java JDK 8
-  2. Make deserialization first, to add products to the menu.
-After this, you can comment these lines of code, and make serialization for saving products that will be added.
+  2. IDE: IntelliJ
 # Getting Started
-  1. Download code.
+  1. Download code
   2. Open code in a Java IDE (like Eclipse or Intellij)
-  3. Run the app.
+  3. Run the app